25

 Learning Point: In patients with metabolic acidosis (bicarbonate <20), sodium bicarbonate serves dual purposes: correcting acidosis and providing sodium that enhances diuretic efficacy.
 This makes it preferable to hypertonic saline in acidotic patients.

-๐Ÿ“š Reference: Diuretic Therapy Module - Adjunctive Therapies
+๐Ÿ“š Reference: Diuretic Therapy - Adjunctive Therapies

 13